Share your story

 Our partner: Dying Right North Carolina

-HB877 is introduced by North Carolina lawmakers.
+H877 is introduced by North Carolina lawmakers.
 This bill would require the North Carolina Institute of Medicine to study the effects of legalizing medical aid in dying.
+The session ends on October 25, and the bill crosses over to the next legislative session in 2024.

 H780, The North Carolina End of Life Options Act, is introduced with bipartisan support.
 This is a significant step forward in North Carolina.
 The bill does not advance.